Projection-free approximation of flows of harmonic maps with quadratic constraint accuracy and variable step sizes: Introduction

 By taking the $L^1$-norm of this identity, the sum on the right-hand side is bounded by $\tau (c_\star/2) \|\nabla u^0\|^2$ provided that the induced norm $\|\cdot \|_\star$ controls the $L^2$-norm up to a factor $c_\star^{1/2}$ (see~\eqref{eq:metric_equivalence} below).

 The iterative scheme \eqref{eq:iEa} is built upon the weak formulation \eqref{eq:grad-flow} by Alouges and an implicit Euler temporal discretization.
 Recently, linearly implicit backward difference formula (BDF) schemes were introduced in \cite{AFKL} for the LLG equation.
 For the harmonic map heat flow, a numerical approximation employing a nodal treatment of the unit-length constraint was proposed in \cite{BKW}.
 More recently, An, Gao, and Sun \cite{AGS} designed semi-implicit Euler and Crank--Nicolson finite difference projection methods for the LLG equation.
+A similar semi-implicit approach, but based on the two-step BDF method, was proposed in~\cite{CWX}.
 These works have yielded optimal/quasi-optimal error estimates, leading to bounds on the constraint violation, in situations involving sufficiently regular solutions.

 In this paper, we design a projection-free linearly implicit $(\theta,\mu)$-method for flows of harmonic maps, utilizing Alouges' weak formulation, and address its approximation properties when the smoothness of the solution is not guaranteed.
 Here, $0 < \theta \leqslant 1$ and $0 \leqslant \mu \leqslant 1$ denote two parameters of the method characterizing its energy dissipation and its approach to realize the unit-length constraint, respectively; see \cref{SSe:2.3} below.
 The proposed method offers several key advantages: (1) It is unconditionally energy stable and achieves second-order accuracy in approximating the unit-length constraint, requiring only minimal regularity conditions on the solution, akin to the projection-free two-step BDF method proposed in \cite{ABP}; see \cref{pro:energy,prp:Contraint violation2} below.
 (2) It accommodates variable step sizes, which paves the way to the application of acceleration techniques for achieving faster convergence to stationary points and adaptive approaches to improve the accuracy of numerical solutions near singularities (such as a singularity at $t = 0$ for nonsmooth initial data or a finite blow-up for smooth initial data), without affecting the unconditional energy stability and the constraint violation property.
 This capability represents a notable advantage over the projection-free two-step BDF method proposed in \cite{ABP}, as stability for BDF methods in the case of variable step sizes is a delicate matter; see, e.g., \cite{ACHYZ}.
 We illustrate the accuracy in approximating the unit-length constraint and the performance of the proposed method through a series of numerical experiments, comparing it with the linearly implicit Euler and two-step BDF methods.